sourcegraph/handbook/content/product/index.md

 - Experimentation and improvements to planning
 - Consolidation and simplification of tooling

+In the meantime, we are using a [tracking document](https://docs.google.com/document/d/1ezjeAV2wnUKfXQjHE-Cy9eZ7i4HX2mty1zuE4VcGGGo/edit#) for these.

 ## Org chart

 - [How product is organized](product_org.md)